Brianon97/theptapp/README.md

 - As a user, I should have a separate page for the trainer and client.
 - As a client, I should be able to cancel and reschedule bookings that notify the trainer.
 - As a user I should be able to leave testimonial reviews.
-- As a user I should be able to make payments through strip integration.

 ## Could Have: